Getting an Interview

-- Software QA Engineer (14)
+- Mechanical Engineer (14)

-- Financial Analyst (12)
+- QA Engineer (12)

-I applied through a recruiter and the process took 2+ months – interviewed at Apple.Interview Details
+I applied through a recruiter.
+The process took 2+ months – interviewed at Apple.Interview Details

 I was contacted by an Apple recruiter who had come across my resume on Monster or some other site that I had it on.
 The position was for the manufacturing group for mobile devices.
 It wasn't my typical area of expertise as I'm more design focused, but I have an extensive background in manufacturing and machining, so It seemed like a good time to make a change.
 I had a quick phone call with the recruiter and was asked the standard questions regarding why I was looking for a job, was I willing to relocate, etc. After this brief (10 minute) phone interview, I received an email and scheduled another brief phone interview with another recruiter, then again with a hiring manager.

 The conversation with the hiring manager was very technically focused on manufacturing processes, plastics, metals, composites, tooling, machine tools, inspection, surface finishing, treatments, etc. This was about 30 minutes and the manager was a pleasure to talk to.
 He had a great sense of humor and the conversation although technical, was enjoyable and relaxed.